 Try to be sensible: Being frightened won’t prevent a recurrence; losing your hair isn’t something you can control.
 Fear changes nothing; it simply makes you feel bad.
 So don’t go there.

 Finally, move on.
 Put one foot in front of the other literally.
 Take a walk.
 Call a friend.
-Cruise this site and connect with other survivors.
-Send me a message; I’ll help.
+Connect with other survivors — in person or online.

 PJ Hamel is senior digital content editor and food writer at King Arthur Flour, and a James Beard award-winning author.
 A 16-year breast cancer survivor, her passion is helping women through this devastating disease.
 She manages a large and active online survivor support network based at her local hospital and shares her wisdom and experience with the greater community via HealthCentral.com.